nccgroup/scrying/README.md

         --rdp-timeout <RDP TIMEOUT>
             Seconds to wait after last bitmap before saving an image [default: 2]

+        --size <SIZE>
+            Set the size of captured images in pixels.
+Due to protocol limitations, sizes greater than 65535x65535 may get truncated in interesting ways.
+This argument has no effect on VNC screenshots. [default: 1280x1024]

     -t, --target <TARGET>...
 Target, e.g. http://example.com, rdp://[2001:db8::4]
         --threads <THREADS>              Number of worker threads for each target type [default: 10]